 Thank you for your commitment to paddle with us in Mexico this winter.
-Led by kayaking professionals with 30 years of leadership in Mexico, Liquid Adventures’ Mexico trips are known in the Washington, D.C. community for our commitment to professionalism, safety and spirit of adventure.
+Led by kayaking professionals with 30 years of leadership in Mexico, Calleva’s Mexico trips are known in the Washington, D.C. community for our commitment to professionalism, safety and spirit of adventure.
 Tom McEwan has been paddling in Mexico since 1986.
 He made the first descents of the Tomata, Cajones, and Upper Valle National rivers.
 Over the years, he has come to know the rivers, created an amazing itinerary, and trained many of our staff and current trip leaders.
 His instructional programs has produced many of the best paddlers in the country.

 Boats, equipment, our van and staff are ready to greet you at the airport in Mexico City or Tampico.
 As we travel together through the countryside and on your way to the beautiful Mexican rivers, you will see a wide swath of urban and rural Mexico.
 We have a full variety of places and experiences for you during the week to put some excitement into your winter.

 If you cancel your trip 30 days prior to the trip date, a refund, less $500 deposit, will be issued.
 No refunds or alterations will be issued within 30 days of trip date.
 We recommend trip insurance to protect you in case there is a last minute need to cancel.
 If there are fewer than 4 students, Calleva may cancel the trip up to 30 days before the start date.
 Please talk to the office prior to booking your flight.